chromium/chromium/docs/infra/new_builder.md

 Builders that need to run regularly but not in response to landed code can be scheduled using the `schedule` field in their definition.
-For builders in the `ci` bucket and its release branch counterparts, the `triggered_by` field should be set to an empty list to disable the default behavior of being triggered by the poller.
+For builders in the `ci` bucket, the `triggered_by` field should be set to an empty list to disable the default behavior of being triggered by the poller.
 See the documentation of the `schedule` field in the `Job` message in the [scheduler schema][11].

 ```starlark
 ci.builder(